 Annual Report.
 The sponsor is required to submit an annual report at the end of each academic year.

 Inactive Chapters.
 A chapter is considered inactive if no activity has been reported for the last three years.
-Chapter may be reactivated by contacting AATG.
+Chapters may be reactivated by contacting AATG.
 The ΔΕΦ Chapter Handbook and replacement Kapitelurkunde will be sent upon reactivation.
 The fee for reactivating a chapter is $7.50 and may be paid via the AATG store.

 Looking for the College/University German Honor Society?
 Contact our colleagues at Delta Phi Alpha to learn more.